The Incredible Snow Woman: Production

 In December 2023, children and teenagers were invited to join the cast of the film in Haut-Doubs for filming in March and April 2024.
 In February 2024, people were recruited to play extras in the film.

 In February 2024, Blanche Gardin and Philippe Katerine were cast in the film.

 Principal photography began on 11 March 2024 on locations in Jura region and Groenland.
 The filming in the Haut-Doubs ended on 28 March 2024.
 The filming ended on 28 April 2024, after shooting in regions of France – Bourgogne-Franche-Comté, and Greenland.

 Release

 The Incredible Snow Woman had its World premiere in the Panorama section of the 75th Berlin International Film Festival on 17 February 2025.

 The film was screened in the 'Temps Ø' for its Canadian Premiere at the 2025 Festival du nouveau cinéma on 9 October 2025, and in International Perspective at the São Paulo International Film Festival on 16 October 2025.

 On 8 November 2025, it was presented in Previews section of Arras Film Festival.

+In February 2026, it will be presented for its United States premiere in the feature films section of the 41st Santa Barbara International Film Festival.

 Be For Films acquired the international sales rights to the film in January 2025.